City-of-Helsinki/drupal-tools/README.md

 ```
 ## Checking composer package versions

-Checks whether HELfi packages are up-to-date.
+Checks ackages are up-to-date.
 This is used as a part of our [Automatic update workflow](https://github.com/City-of-Helsinki/drupal-helfi-platform/blob/main/documentation/automatic-updates.md) to warn if composer was unable to update any of our dependencies.

 Run `drush helfi:tools:check-composer-versions /path/to/composer.lock`.